GeneralBots/botbook/src/09-tools/get-integration.md

 # GET Keyword Integration

-The `GET` keyword in BotServer provides file retrieval capabilities from both local filesystem and drive (S3-compatible) storage, enabling tools to access documents, data files, and other resources.
+The `GET` keyword in botserver provides file retrieval capabilities from both local filesystem and drive (S3-compatible) storage, enabling tools to access documents, data files, and other resources.

 ## Overview